 Parker Road Station to Westmoreland Station

 Downtown Rowlett Station to UNT Dallas Station

 North Carrollton/Frankford Station to Buckner Station

 Explore DART's Orange Line

 DFW Airport Station to Parker Road Station

 The DART Rail system features 65 stations, located in downtown Dallas, South Dallas, South Oak Cliff, West Oak Cliff, the North Central Expressway Corridor to North Dallas, Richardson and Plano, the Northeast Corridor to Garland and Rowlett, the Northwest Corridor to Farmers Branch and Carrollton, the Southeast Corridor to Pleasant Grove and the Northwest Corridor to Irving and DFW Airport.
-Use the online DART Trip Planner, Google Transit or call 214-979-1111 for help.
+Use the online DART Trip Planner or call 214-979-1111 for help.